MDSRoboticsTeam/STEM/Electronics/LED Current Limiting.md

 * Forward voltage - This is the voltage drop across the LED at the forward current listed

 This voltage varies between individual LEDs, and a range is given in the spec.
-It also vaies depending on the color of the LED.
+It also varies depending on the color of the LED.
 We will use 2.0 volts in this example.

 [LED Spec Sheet](./COM-09590-YSL-R531R3D-D2.pdf)